Chart-Formations.com

 Welcome to Chart Formations

-Forex trading, stocks trading, index futures, commodities, and any other type of equity trading offers the great possibility of financial freedom, but is fraught with danger.
-The oft quoted statistic that 95% for all traders fail in the market is something anyone entering the market has to take heed of and prepare themselves so that they enter the market prepared and no illusions.
-There is money to be made, but equally, there is also money to be lost!
-Therefore, you need to consider what is needed to trade equities successfully.
+Forex trading, stocks trading, index futures, commodities, cryptocurrencies, and any other type of equity trading offers the great possibility of financial freedom, but it is also fraught with danger.
+The oft quoted statistic that 95% of all new traders fail in the market is something anyone entering the market has to take heed of and prepare themselves so that they enter the market fully prepared and with no illusions.
+Yes, there is money to be made; but equally, there is money to be lost!
+Therefore, you need to be fully aware of what is required to trade equities successfully.

-There are three essential qualities anyone entering the market required if they hope to be successful.
+There are three essential qualities any trader entering the market requires if they ever hope to be successful.
 These are:

 • Expendable capital